certtools/intelmq/README.md

 <a name="goals"></a>
-## Goals
+## Goals (Version 1)

 * Reduce the complexity of system administration
 * Reduce the complexity of writing new bots for new data feeds
 * Reduce the probability of events lost in all process with persistence functionality (even system crash)
-* Provide easy communication with other systems via HTTP RESTFUL API
 * Use and improve the existing Data Harmonization Ontology
 * Use JSON format for all messages
-* Use messages tags: report, abuse-event, pastebin, tweet
 * Integration of the existing tools (AbuseHelper, CIF, etc...)
 * Provide easy way to store data into Log Collectors like ElasticSearch, Splunk, etc...
 * Provide easy way to create your own black-lists

+## Goals (Version 2)

+* Provide easy communication with other systems via HTTP RESTFUL API
+* Use messages tags: report, abuse-event, pastebin, tweet

 <a name="system"></a>